12 min read

 As always, beta software should be installed only on test devices, not primary hardware, as pre-release versions may contain bugs and stability issues that affect daily use.

 Which iOS 26.4 feature are you most excited to test?
-Will Playlist Playground change how you discover music, or is default Stolen Device Protection the standout security improvement?
+Will Playlist Playground change how you discover music, or is Battery Charge Limit on Mac the productivity feature you've been waiting for?
 Share your thoughts in the comments below.